almostdutch/Blasteroids/README.md

 The game uses Allegro library v.5 (an open source game development library) which can be installed from https://sourceforge.net/projects/alleg/

 ## Game control
-The spaceship is controlled with keyboard:<br/>
+The spaceship is controlled with the keyboard:<br/>
 *up arrow*    - accelerate/move up<br/>
 *down arrow*  - decelerate (fast)<br/>
 *left arrow*  - rotate left<br/>